The5w2h/AIandML/README.md

 5. Score comparison: (BAD) Thorough *but resource consuming* approach.
 (1) Select a **goodness-of-fit** criterion (such as Akaike 😕, $R^2$ criterion), (2) Construct all possible regression models $2^n$ - 1 (3) Select one with best criterion.

 ## Multiple Polynomial Regression
+1 var but different powers of the variable.
+> Linearity is based on the power of coef

 $$
 \hat{y} = b_0 + b_1 X_1 + b_2 X_1^2 + b_3 X_1^3 + ... + b_n X_1^n
 $$